Contact Sales

 • Why was a new process to test packaging not undertaken?
 The procedure for launching the new product did not include a stress test to ensure the current packaging was appropriate for the new product.

-In the 5 whys approach, you continue to ask the question until you have identified what went wrong, why it went wrong, and how it can be remedied.
+In the 5 Whys approach, you continue to ask the question until you have identified what went wrong, why it went wrong, and how it can be remedied.

 Business process management (BPM) analyses business processes to identify where improvements can be made.
 It helps to identify production bottlenecks and opportunities to automate manual processes.